dong-an/dong-an.github.io/_pages/talks.md

 Seminar talks
 ======
+* Quantum eigenvalue transformation from and beyond Hamiltonian simulation
+  * Academy of Mathematics and Systems Science of the Chinese Academy of Sciences, January 2025
+* Quantum eigenvalue transformation from and beyond Hamiltonian simulation
+  * National University of Singapore, December 2024
+* Quantum algorithms for linear systems of equations: optimal scaling and preconditioning
+  * Tsinghua University, November 2024
 * Quantum algorithms for computational mathematics
   * Peking University, October 2024
 * Quantum algorithms for systems of linear equations and differential equations